Abigail/Regexp-N_Queens/README.md

 # TODO
 * Perhaps sometime, write some tests.
 * This isn't fast for larger `N`.
-On the machine this module was written on, it does sizes up to 13 in less than 1 second, sizes 14 and 15 in 24 and 29 seconds, and size 16 I killed after it didn't find a solution within 5 minutes, while the machine itself was trying to mimic the sound of a Concorde.
+On the machine this module was written on, it does sizes up to 17, and size 19 in less than 1 second, size 18 in about 3 seconds, size 20 in about 20 seconds, size 21 in just over 1 second, but it get pretty bad for size 22 and above.

-  Some optimizations are possible.
+  Some optimizations may be possible.

 # SEE ALSO